German Adjective Declination Table

 - Make sure to only decline attributive adjectives.

-- Consecutive articles are declined in the same way as if there is only one article.
+- Consecutive adjectives are declined in the same way as if there is only one adjective.

 German Adjective Endings Exercise